-Neil Young was born in Toronto to well-known Canadian sports writer Scott Young but moved to Winnipeg with his mother when his parents divorced.
-Like most teenagers in the 1950’s, Young was very influenced by the music coming out of the US and decided to pick up a guitar.
+Young was born in Toronto in 1945 to well-known Canadian sports writer Scott Young, but moved to Winnipeg with his mother when his parents divorced.
+Like most teenagers in the 1950s, Young was very influenced by the music coming out of the U.S. and decided to pick up a guitar.

-After doing a solo tour of Canada in early 1969 following the release of his first solo album, he met a band called the Rockets that featured, among others, Danny Whitten (guitar), Billy Talbot (bass) and Ralph Molina (drums); he convinced these three to join him and together they formed a band called Crazy Horse.
-They first recorded together in early 1969 and their first album, Everybody Knows This Is Nowhere, was released in May 1969; it contained the hit singles “Cowgirl In The Sand”, “Down By The River” and “Cinammon Girl”.
-While they were recording the album they toured the east coast, and their first full tour was in 1970.
-Since the release of that first Crazy Horse album, they’ve released 12 more albums, touring sporadically to support them.
-Of these albums, some are considered some of Young’s finest works, including Rust Never Sleeps and Re-ac-tor.
-With Crazy Horse, Young also scored a film, “Landlord”.
-Such is the status of this band that when they get back together to record and tour, it is a musical event of epic proportions.
+After doing a solo tour of Canada in early 1969 following the release of his first solo album, Young met a band called the Rockets that featured, among others, Danny Whitten (guitar), Billy Talbot (bass) and Ralph Molina (drums).
+He convinced the three to join him, and together they formed Crazy Horse.
+Their first album, Everybody Knows This Is Nowhere, was released in May 1969 and contained the massive hit singles “Cowgirl In The Sand,” “Down By The River” and “Cinnamon Girl.”